-- Producing documents and information during U.S. discovery that have been collected from custodians in various international jurisdictions, each with competing privilege and disclosure protections. - Voluntary disclosure of documents for regulatory compliance (or good will) in one jurisdiction that can lead to a privilege waiver in the courts of other jurisdictions in subsequent litigation. - Protecting privilege in cross-border investigations that include the collection and review of (often sensitive) information and conducting employee interviews in multiple foreign jurisdictions before issuing an investigation report, which may be subject to compelled disclosure in certain jurisdictions. - 1 The Drafting Team for this Commentary would in particular like to thank the following individuals for their assistance with the preparation of this draft: Francesca Rogo and Priyanka Surapaneni, Summer Associates at Baker & Hostetler LLP in New York City; Evelien Jamaels, Counsel, and Blanch Devos, Associate, at Crowell & Moring LLP in Brussels; Jared Weir, Associate at Greenberg Traurig LLP in Dallas; and Madeline MacDonald, former Clerk at the Supreme Court of British Columbia (currently at Harris and Company LLP in Vancouver). - 2 The "attorney-client privilege" is referred to as "legal professional privilege," "client legal privilege," "legal advice privilege," and similar names in other jurisdictions.
+- 1. The Drafting Team for this Commentary would in particular like to thank the following individuals for their assistance and thoughtful comments during the drafting process: Francesca Rogo and Priyanka Surapaneni, Associates, Baker & Hostetler LLP in New York, New York; Franziska Fuchs, Robert Bosch GmbH in Stuttgart, Germany, and Jerry Johnson, Robert Bosch LLC in Farmington, Michigan; Natascha Gerlach, Director of EU Privacy and Data Policy, The Centre for Information Policy Leadership in Brus-sels, Belgium; Evelien Jamaels, Counsel, and Blanch Devos, Associate, Crow-ell & Moring LLP in Brussels, Belgium; Jared Weir, Associate, Greenberg Traurig LLP in Dallas, Texas; and Madeline MacDonald, former Clerk at the Supreme Court of British Columbia (currently at Harris and Company LLP in Vancouver, Canada). - 2.
+The "attorney-client privilege" is referred to as "legal professional privilege," "client legal privilege," "legal advice privilege," and similar names in other jurisdictions.
 For purposes of this Commentary, "attorney-client privilege" is generally used to include all similar concepts, though differences in how those concepts are interpreted or applied in various jurisdictions are discussed as relevant.
-When other terms are used in this Commentary, it is for jurisdiction-specific reasons. - 3 While recognizing that distinctions do exist between, for example, the U.S. work-product doctrine and the U.K. litigation privilege, we will use work-product doctrine generally throughout to refer to all similar concepts for protecting documents, unless a specific distinction is helpful. - 4 A more detailed explanation of key laws discussed in various exemplar jurisdictions can be found in Appendix A. - 5 The U.S. court system as well as the court systems of many other countries are divided into federal (national) courts and state courts.
-This Commentary focuses generally on national-level rules and decisions regarding privilege.
-We note there are a number of rules at the state level in the United States and elsewhere that may need to be consulted, depending on the particulars of a given situation.
-In the United States, most litigation involving parties from other countries will take place in federal courts under diversity jurisdiction.
+When other terms are used in this Commentary, it is for jurisdiction-specific reasons. - 3.
+While recognizing that distinctions do exist between, for example, the U.S. work-product doctrine and the U.K. litigation privilege, we will use work-product doctrine generally throughout to refer to all similar concepts for protecting documents, unless a specific distinction is helpful. - 4.
+A more detailed explanation of key laws discussed in various exemplar jurisdictions can be found in Appendix A.